-The North Balearic Front (NBF) is an extension of the Balearic Current (BC), from the Balearic Sea to the Ligurian Sea (Font et al., 1988).
-The NBF forms the south branch of the surface oceanic cyclonic gyre of the North Western Mediterranean Sea (NWMS), closed to the north and west by the Northern Current (Millot, 1999), and to the east by the West Corsica Current (WCC) (Fig. 1).
-This surface density front (100-200 m deep) separates the warm and fresh Atlantic Water (AW) which has recently entered the south of the basin from the colder and saltier AW present in the center of cyclonic gyre (Millot and Taupier-Letage, 2005).
-This front forms a "Lagrangian barrier" (Mancho et al., 2008) which plays an important role on the nutrients budget and planktonic ecosystem (Estrada et al., 1999) and marine ecosystems distributions (Gannier and Praca, 2007; Cotté et al., 2011).
+The surface circulation in the northwestern Mediterranean Sea (NWMS) is formed by a cyclonic oceanic gyre (Fig. 1).
+This cyclonic gyre is closed to the north and west by the Northern Current (Millot, 1999) and to the east by the West Corsica Current (WCC) (Fig. 1).
+The south branch of the surface gyre is defined by a frontal zone, the so-called North Balearic Front (NBF).
+The NBF is an extension of the Balearic Current (BC), from the Balearic Sea to the Ligurian Sea (Font et al., 1988).
+This surface density front (100-200 m deep) separates the warm and fresh Atlantic water (AW) which has recently entered the south of the basin from the colder and saltier AW present in the centre of the cyclonic gyre (Millot and Taupier-Letage, 2005).
+This front forms a Lagrangian barrier (Mancho et al., 2008), which plays an important role in the nutrient budget and planktonic ecosystem (Estrada et al., 1999) and marine ecosystem distributions (Gannier and Praca, 2007; Cotté et al., 2011).

-The NBF dynamics is strongly influenced by mesoscale and submesoscale structures with significant seasonal variations (García et al., 1994).
-During winter the surface front is located to the south (around 40 °N) because of the densification of surface waters by open-ocean deep convection that occurs in the center of the gyre (Marshall and Schott, 1999).
+The NBF dynamics are strongly influenced by mesoscale and sub-mesoscale structures with significant seasonal variations (García et al., 1994).
+During winter the surface front is located to the south (around 40° N) because of the densification of surface waters by open-ocean deep convection that occurs in the centre of the gyre (Marshall and Schott, 1999).
 During summer the light AW present in the south of the basin spreads northward and the position of the front is further north.
-The short time scales variations of the surface front can also be significant in response to the wind variability: when the northern wind is weak, light water spreads northward over the dense water while when the northern wind is strong the front shifts southward (Estournel et al., 2016a).
+The short timescales variations in the surface front can also be significant in response to the wind variability: when the northern wind is weak, light water spreads northward over the dense water while, when the northern wind is strong, the front shifts southward (Estournel et al., 2016a).